 Somewhere on eBay, someone is looking for a computer.
 They may not be able to afford a new PC, or are looking for a second PC for the family.
 Your old PC, at the right price, may be just what they need.
 Assuming it all goes smoothly, everyone wins: you unload your old hardware, which finds a good home with a new user who can appreciate it.

-My general rule of thumb is to stick to selling only in the UK, if it's eBay.
-Also, using an escrow site such as Paypal (required for eBay anyway) gives you a sense of security, although clever scammers still manage to take advantage of PayPal.
+Also, using an escrow site such as Paypal (required for eBay anyway) gives you a sense of security, as does both Seller- and Buyer protection on eBay.

 As we've seen, an old computer can have many uses, particularly if it's still in good working condition.
 And not all uses for a PC require quad-core systems with high-end graphics.
 So if that old system is sitting in a closet somewhere, dig it out and put it to use.
 Who knows?
 It might be your PC that identifies the signal that's the first sign of intelligent life outside our planet.